Bgoodwin24/insightforge/README.md

 ```

 ## Future Considerations
+- Enhanced keyboard accessibility (ex: escape to close modals, etc.)
-The following features are partially implemented and will have their user interface access temporarily disabled:
+- The following features are partially implemented and will have their user interface access temporarily disabled:

 Apply Log Transform, Drop Rows With Missing, Fill Missing With, Filter/Sort, Group Dataset By, Normalize Column, and Standardize Column.

 Note: Although "Group Dataset By" is not fully exposed in the UI, functionality that depends on it (e.g., Grouped Data Analytics) will continue to work by calling the relevant API endpoints directly.